QubitProducts/cherrytree/docs/api.md

 ### model(params, transition)

 Useful for loading in data.
 Query params can be found at `params.queryParams`.
 Return a promise to block the loading of further route model hooks.
+The return value from this hook will be set as the context for the route.
+The return value can also be an object with values as promises, all of the values will be resolved and the fully resolved object will be set as the context for the route.

 ### afterModel(context, transition)